Fuco1/smartparens/.github/ISSUE_TEMPLATE.md

 ## Environment & version information

+**In recent enough `smartparens` you can call `M-x sp-describe-system` to generate this report**.
+Please fill manually what we could not detect automatically.
+Edit the output as you seem fit to protect your privacy.

 - `smartparens` version:
 - Active major-mode:
 - Emacs version (`M-x emacs-version`):
 - Spacemacs/Evil/Other starterkit (specify which)/Vanilla:
 - OS: